 Figure 3.26 - The 0.06 radius

 Using the Diameter Dimension Tool

 You need to place two dimensions showing diameters on the drawing.
-The Diameter Dimension tool is located next to the Radius Dimension tool on the Dimension toolbar.
+Select the Diameter Dimension tool in the same manner that you selected the Radius and Aligned Dimension Tools.